Kalyani Priyadarshan: In the media

-Kalyani is considered as one of the highest paid Malayalam actresses.
-She received critical acclaim for her film debut Hello.
-She termed the film as "the best film" that has happened to her career.
-123telugu placed her in its "Top Actresses" list of 2017, for "Hello".
+Kalyani is considered one of the highest paid Malayalam actresses.
+She received critical acclaim for her debut film Hello, which she has called "the best film" that has happened to her career.
+123telugu placed her in its "Top Actresses" list of 2017, for Hello.
 On her film career, Subhash K. Jha from Rediff.com opined: "Kalyani has become a name to reckon with in Malayalam cinema.
 Pretty and immensely gifted, she has proved herself to be much more than her prolific father Priyadarshan's daughter."

 Kalyani is a prominent celebrity endorser for several brands such as Kalyan Jewellers and Ajio.
 She has been the cover model for various magazines including "Ritz" and "You & I".
 In 2020, Kalyani was named Kochi Times Most Desirable Women.
 The same year, she ranked 8th in Chennai Times Most Desirable Women and 41st in Times Most Desirable Women list.